Simple homotopy theory for Fukaya categories: Applications

 By Lemma \ref{lem:compact-objects-T^*S^n}, we conclude that $\tilde{L}$ is isomorphic to the zero section $S^3$ in $\mathcal{W}(\tilde{M})$, up to a possible degree shift.
 Applying the same argument as Theorem \ref{thm:auteq-reprise}, we conclude that $L$ is isomorphic to the zero section $Q=L(p,q)$ in $\mathcal{W}(M)$, again up to a degree shift.
 By Theorem \ref{thm:Weinstein-equivalence-simple-reprise}, $L$ and $Q$ are simply isomorphic objects, and therefore their enhanced cellular cochain complexes $\underline{C^*_{cell}(L)}$ and $\underline{C^*_{cell}(Q)}$ are simple homotopy equivalent.

 It remains to prove that $L$ is diffeomorphic to $Q$.
 We first forget the $\pi_1$-action on the enhanced cellular cochain complexes for both $L$ and $Q$.
 This yields the standard cellular cochain complexes of their universal covers, which are isomorphic.
-In particular, by the Hurewicz and Whitehead theorems, we obtain a homotopy equivalence between the universal cover of $L$ and $S^3$, which in fact must be a diffeomorphism.
+In particular, by the Hurewicz and Whitehead theorems, we obtain a homotopy equivalence between the universal cover of $L$ and $S^3$, which in fact must be a diffeomorphism due to Perelman's proof of the smooth Poincaré conjecture in dimension 3.
 Thus $L$ is a quotient of $S^3$ by a free $\Z/p$-action, and hence is diffeomorphic to a lens space $L(p,q')$ for some $q'$.

 By our earlier computation of Reidemeister torsions for lens spaces, if the enhanced cochain complexes $\underline{C^*_{cell}(L(p,q))}$ and $\underline{C^*_{cell}(L(p,q'))}$ are simple homotopy equivalent, then $L(p,q)$ and $L(p,q')$ must be diffeomorphic.
 We conclude that $L$ is diffeomorphic to $Q$, as claimed. \end{proof}